Advantage of Quantum Theory Over Non-classical Models of Communication

-Existence of such supra-quantum toy theories thus provoke an important question: what makes quantum theory special in operational sense?
-In other words, does there exist some task(s) where quantum theory outperforms these supra-quantum toy theories?
-Answer to this question is partially known from the perspective of computational power of a physical theory \cite{Aaronson04}.
-It has been shown that several beyond-quantum models of computation are trivial, i.e., the set of reversible transformations consists entirely of single-bit gates, and not even classical computation is possible \cite{Krumm18}.
-However it is known that the class of functions computable with classical physics exactly coincides with the class computable quantum mechanically, and the quantum exponential speed-up over classical computation for a range of problems, such as factoring, is based upon the strong believe about persistence of polynomial hierarchy \cite{Harrow17}.
-In the present work we approach the question of quantum supremacy over the supra-quantum theories from a different outlook -- from the perspective of communication task.
+In this letter we approach this question from a different outlook -- from the perspective of a communication task.
 Interestingly we find that there exists a communication task that can perfectly be won in quantum theory but the success probability of this task is limited not only in classical theory but also in HS model and PR model.
 Our task involves three spatially separated parties, where two parties are given random two-bit strings.
 The third party acts as a verifier who has to verify whether these strings are identical or not.
 The first two parties cannot communicate with each other but can encode their messages in the state of some physical system and consequently send it to the verifier.
-However information carrying capacity, namely the \emph{Holevo capacity}, of these physical systems are limited by unity.
+However single-shot information carrying capacity, namely the \emph{signaling dimension}, of these physical systems are limited to two.
 We call this task \emph{authentication with limited communication} (ALC).
-Naturally the question arises which feature of quantum theory makes it quintessential for perfectly winning the ALC task even though it allows limited correlations in space-like and time-like paradigms compared to supra-quantum GPTs.
+Naturally the question arises which feature of quantum theory makes it quintessential for perfectly winning the ALC task even though it allows limited correlations in space-like and time-like paradigms compared to other non-classical GPTs.
 At this point we note that though PR theory is more radical than quantum mechanics in allowing joint state space structure and hence stronger nonlocal correlations but it is conservative in comparison to the later one to allow measurement in entangled bases.
-The HS model is the other extreme: it allows more general kind of measurements than quantum theory but grants only local correlations.
+The HS model is the other extreme: it allows more general kind of measurements than quantum theory but grants only local correlations \cite{DallArno17}.
 We then consider other two theories, namely Hybrid model and frozen model, lying in between PR theory and HS model.
 These two theories allow entangled kind of states as well as measurements in entangled bases.
 However we show that perfect success of ALC is not possible even in those models.
 This indicates that the perfect success of ALC in quantum theory depends on the more intricate structure of the theory.
-To apprehend this intricate nature we define the ALC task in a generic convex model of operational theories also known as GPT framework.
+To apprehend this intricate nature we define the ALC task in a generic convex model of operational theories also known as GPT framework \cite{Mackey63,Ludwig1967,Ludwig1968,Mielnik1969,Hardy01,Barrett07,Hardy11,Chiribella11,Masanes11,Janotta14,Janotta13}.